Double-lined fusilier: Culinary uses

 The double-lined fusilier and other fusilier species are commonly eaten in Japan, where they are known as takasago (タカサゴ).
-Known as gurukun (グルクン) in Okinawan, sometimes rendered in English as "banana fish", it is the prefectural fish of Okinawa and particularly common in Okinawan cuisine, mostly commonly served deep-fried as kara-age.
+Known as gurukun (グルクン) in Okinawan, it is the prefectural fish of Okinawa and particularly common in Okinawan cuisine, mostly commonly served deep-fried as kara-age.
+In English, it is sometimes called "banana fish", although this may also refer to other related species like Pterocaesio pisang.